ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 5. **Metrics API**: Expose an API endpoint for advertisers to fetch metrics or send them as ActivityPub activities.

 6. **Payment Logic**: Implement server-side logic for handling payments and revenue distribution, which could be based on standard payment pointers or integrated payment APIs.

-#### Initial Setup and Customization

-1. **Initial Prompt**: During first login or account creation, offer users an option to customize ad preferences.
-Make this step skippable to avoid intrusiveness.

-2. **Categories & Keywords**: Provide a list of standardized categories and keywords for users to select from.
-These could be sourced from the server or agreed upon across the Fediverse.

-#### Dynamic Updates and User Experience

-1. **Dynamic Prompts**: Utilize non-intrusive, contextual prompts to encourage users to update their preferences based on their activities, such as liking posts related to "technology."

-2. **Privacy Measures**: Store preferences locally or encrypt them before sending to the server.
-Be transparent about data usage.

-3. **UI Integration**: Seamlessly integrate the ad preferences UI into the existing client settings or profile customization sections.

 ### Client Extensions